Finland’s application for NATO membership

-NATO membership would not affect general conscription.
-Even as a NATO member country, Finland would independently decide on the principles for implementing its national defence.
+NATO membership will not affect general conscription.
+Even as a NATO member country, Finland will independently decide on the principles for implementing its national defence.

-Finland would retain primary responsibility for the defence of the territory of Finland as a member of NATO.
+Finland will retain primary responsibility for the defence of the territory of Finland as a member of NATO.

 Will membership change Åland’s status as a demilitarised region?

 Finland is committed to complying with the international treaties that are binding on it, including treaties concerning the status of the Åland Islands under international law.
 These treaties do not prevent Finland from joining the military alliance.

 Joining NATO will not affect the status of the Åland Islands, which is based on international treaties.
 The Åland Islands are part of Finland’s sovereign territory and, in accordance with the provisions of the treaties, defending its neutrality is the responsibility of Finland.
 These treaties are not in conflict with the obligations of Article 5 of the North Atlantic Treaty.

 Finland respects the demilitarisation of Åland and is prepared to take the necessary measures to defend Åland’s neutrality.

 Article 13 of the North Atlantic Treaty states that once the Treaty has been in force for twenty years, any Party may cease to be a Party one year after giving its notice of denunciation to the Government of the United States of America.
 The Accession Protocols of individual members do not include separate provisions on withdrawal.